Spishak/46656-Numbered-Word-List-For-Dice-Generated-Passphrases/README.md

 All words are between five and eight letters long.

-All lines are numbered starting at 111111 and ending with 666666.
+All lines are numbered starting with 111111 and ending with 666666.
 There are no numbers containing 7, 8, 9, or 0.
 Each line only contains the numbers 1-6.

 This list does contain multiple words with the same root (e.g., where, whereas, and whereat).